Sharibb/Obsidian-Cyber/WebApp/WebAppSec/Common-Attacks/xss/04-Blind XSS(In Depth).md

 ---

 ## **Real-World Examples**
-Continue From Real-World Examples and and ap
+Continue From Real-World Examples and and append dont write from the start